cloudflare/cloudflare-docs/content/support/Network/_index.md

 # Welcome to the Network Support section

-Below you will find links off to the relavent sections for Network Support focused material
+Below you will find links to the relevant sections for Network support-focused material.

 {{<directory-listing>}}